AlgyJr/ios_guides/Table-View-Guide.md

 ```

 ###Understanding a UIRefreshControl
 The `UIRefreshControl` is a subclass of `UIView`, and consequently a view, so it can be added as a subview to another view.
 It's behavior and interaction is already built in. `UIRefreshControl` is a subclass of `UIControl`, and pulling down on the parent view will initiate a `UIControlEventValueChanged` event.
-When the event is triggered, a binded action will be fired.
+When the event is triggered, a bound action will be fired.
 In this action, we update the data source and reset the `UIRefreshControl`.

 ###Creating a custom pull-to-refresh
 For now, see the following [reference][customRefreshControl]